 - Triggering use case-specific follow up emails based on their level of engagement.

 Automating your demand generation flow enables you to spend your time on actions like following up, improving your campaign ads, and decreasing your customer acquisition costs.

 We live in the age of chatbots (or chat widgets).
-In fact, the global chatbot market is expected to surpass $994 million by 2024, a compound annual growth rate of 27%.
+In fact, the global chatbot market was estimated to be USD 430.9 million in 2020.

 Chatbots often enable you to create scripts based on previous interactions with leads or based on the content (URL) the reader is currently viewing.
 They can be extremely effective and time-saving when it comes to interaction with customers.

 Other than that, they can help you get in contact with your target audience.

 However, if you have a chatbot active on your website, why not add it to all your other business collateral as well?
 With GTM, this is possible.

 A chatbot opening on the cover of an online interactive eBook